 - history of physical, sexual, emotional, domestic abuse

 Workplaces that employ first responders can also access specific resources such as Road to Mental Readiness, which is used by police, fire, and military.
 However, workplaces that do not employ first responders also have the potential for exposure to traumatic incidents.
-Some specific strategies, such as those found in Examples of chronic stressors, are unique to certain sectors or job roles.
+Sector specific strategies highlight issues and approaches that may be unique to job roles such as human services, educators, shift workers or remote workers.

 The information that follows can be used by any workplace.